DarkMarmot/cognition-todo-mvc/README.md

 ## Overview

-The TodoMVC application rewritten with the declarative-styled, component-driven **cognition** framework.
+This application is the TodoMVC application rewritten with the declarative-styled, component-driven **cognition** framework.

 Cognition is a client side framework designed for building single page web applications on top of a service based architecture for data and persistence.
 Cognition applications are built with encapsulated component definition files called *cogs*.